Paint Booth LED Lighting: C1D1 & C1D2 Guide

 SENTINEL Series — C1D1 linear (inside the booth)

-Our flagship Class I Division 1 / Zone 1 linear, designed for inside spray booths and the immediate spray zone.
+SENTINEL is our flagship Class I Division 1 / Zone 1 linear, designed for inside spray booths and the immediate spray zone.
 Up to 17,000 lm, 170 lm/W efficacy, -40 °C to +65 °C operating range.

 - Where it fits: inside the booth, exhaust plenum, dip-tank overheads